JuliaDataScience/JuliaDataScience/contents/dataframesmeta_chain.md

 )
 ```

-To conclude, let's show a `@chain` example with all of the DFM macros we covered so far:
+To conclude, let's show a `@chain` example with all of the `DataFramesMeta.jl` macros we covered so far:

 ```jl
 sco("""